raspberrypilearning/target-practice/en/step_3.md

 --- task ---

-When you call the `triangle()` function you need to provide three sets of coordinates, `x1, y1, x2, y2, x3, y3` each representing the position of one of the triangle's corners.
+When you call the `triangle()` function, you need to provide three sets of coordinates, `x1, y1, x2, y2, x3, y3` each representing the position of one of the triangle's corners.

 --- collapse ---
 ---
 title: Triangle coordinates
 ---

-  Here are three example triangles each with different sets of coordinates.
-Look at the grid position of each to see how the x and y coordinates position the corners of the triangles:
+  Here are three example triangles, each with different sets of coordinates.
+Look at the grid position of each to see how the `x` and `y` coordinates position the corners of the triangles:
   + Green triangle: triangle(50, 50, 150, 50, 180, 100)
   + Blue triangle: triangle(210, 280, 300, 350, 380, 100)
   + Brown triangle: triangle(50, 150, 200, 250, 180, 350)